AffanShaikhsurab/LeapStart-Ai/Resource.md

 # 🚀 Startup Resources

+We are thrilled to have you here!
+Our goal is to help you learn and grow as you embark on your startup journey.
+We've curated a comprehensive list of resources to support you every step of the way.

+We believe that sharing and helping each other is the most important part of the startup ecosystem.
+If you have any resources that you think should be included, please feel free to add them.
+Together, we can create a valuable resource hub for all entrepreneurs!

 ## 📚 Books
 1. **Blue Ocean Strategy** by W. Chan Kim & Renée Mauborgne
    - Learn how to create uncontested market space and make competition irrelevant.